-Students in grades K – 4th are placed in homeroom classes, giving them the opportunity to create classroom communities.
+Students in grades K – 3rd are placed in homeroom classes, giving them the opportunity to create classroom communities.
 Diversity and individuality is celebrated in these homeroom classes, and extends into the content area courses.
-Our 5th grade students follow a departmentalized scheduled as a transition and preparation year for middle school.
+Our 4th and 5th grade students follow a semi-departmentalized (4) and fully departmentalized (5) schedule as a transition and preparation year for middle school.
 These students have a designated homeroom teacher and core group, but they travel to individual subject-area teachers for each of their courses throughout the day.
-This structure allows these students to collaborate with all of their 5th grade peers while preparing for the schedule they will experience upon entering 6th grade.
+This structure allows these students to collaborate with all of their grade level peers while preparing for the schedule they will experience upon entering 6th grade.

 Fulton Science Academy Private School utilizes a standardized, school-wide approach to writing.
 Our goal is to ensure we are producing successful readers and writers across all subject areas.
 This curriculum begins as early as Kindergarten and will continue throughout all grades.

 Reading and Language Arts teachers are utilizing the Write Source curriculum, paired with Write Scoreassessment data to support Common Core writing standards.
 Through the use of these resources, students will learn to master the writing process, understand key writing forms, and be able to identify valuable traits of a successful writer.
 Emphasis will also be placed on grammar, usage, and mechanics.